 In both the views, a user can customize his view column-wise, GSTIN-wise, sorting the results or by inputting keywords.
 A user can also search for a GSTIN as well as sort the results.
 However, these features are currently not available in the prototype.

 Step 5: Click on ‘Back’ and then click on ‘Match’ on the purchase register screen to compare the entries of Purchase Register with the entries of GST ANX-2:

-The results will be displayed below, along with the mismatch checklist.
+The matching results will be displayed table-wise.

 Each Match Type will be hyperlinked to view the summary in Tabular Form.
 Note: Currently, this feature is not available in the prototype.

 By clicking on “Match” or “Mismatch” user will be able to view the below screen, to take actions.

 Step 6: Click Refine Matching Result to refine matching results for tax amounts or document number (currently this feature is not functional):

 - A user can set a tolerance limit in terms of value for matching the tax amount between Rs 0 and Rs 10.

 - A user can also select Yes to approximation logic which will ignore the below differences:

 - Special characters not present or